transferz/dev-assignment-be/README.md

   * `name` column as varchar(1024)
   * `flightCode` column as varchar(20)

-During the DB design, please think about additional constraints and type of `id` field and way of its generation for the better performance and security.
-It will be great to get your opinion about.
+During the database design, please think about additional constraints and type of `id` field and way of its generation for better performance and security.

-If you feel that some another tables or columns is needed then you can add them and change the structure of tables above.
+If you feel the database structure above is insufficient to cover the requirements you are free to change the structure as you see fit.

 ## REST API description

 We would like to see these endpoints:
-* Get all airports with pagination
+* Retrieve all airports with pagination and filtering on name and code
-* Get the one airport by its id
+* Retrieve the one airport by its id
-* Add new airport with validation for fields and unique code and name
+* Add a new airport with validation for fields and unique code and name
 * Add new passenger with validation for fields and unique name per flight
 * Get statistics info about some airport per some day:
   * number of arriving flights